Taps. How One Dog Brought Back the Music

 Russell Smith and Service Dog Mustang

 Army veteran Russell Smith served for eight years and two deployments to Iraq, working in food service and selected for his trumpet-playing talents to play Taps for all-too-frequent memorials.
-The ongoing sound of IEDs and mortar attacks exploding nearby were constant reminders that not everyone who fought outside the gates of the base returned.
+The ongoing sound of IEDs and mortar attacks exploding nearby were a constant reminder that not everyone who fought outside the gates of the base returned.